Dongbei-Dalapi/Edges_Detector_checkeboard/README.md

 ## 2.3 edge detection
 Edge detection aims to find the boundaries of objects within images.
 There are three common algorithm for edges detection:
-1. Laplace
+1. Laplace : calculates second order derivatives in a single pass.
-2. Sobel
+2. Sobel : calculates the first derivatives of the image separately for the X and Y axes.
-3. Canny
+3. Canny : uses a multi-stage algorithm (five steps: 	1.
+Gaussian filter 2.
+Finding the intensity gradient of the image 3.
+Non-maximum suppression 4.
+Double threshold 5.
+Edge tracking by hysteresis)

 # 3 Run the Project
 ## 3.1 Installation